Presented by Brisbane Philharmonic Orchestra

 Our final concert for the year celebrates queer composers in a program that offers colour, storytelling, and rhythmic energy.

-Benjamin Britten’s The Young Person’s Guide to the Orchestra pays homage to baroque composer Henry Purcell in a playful exploration that shows off the tone colours and capacities of the various sections of the symphony orchestra.
+Benjamin Britten’s The Young Person’s Guide to the Orchestra pays homage to baroque composer Henry Purcell and shows off the tone colours and capacities of the various sections of the symphony orchestra.
 Tchaikovsky and Bernstein then offer two very different perspectives on the tragic love story featured in Shakespeare’s play Romeo and Juliet.
 Tchaikovsky’s interpretation is dramatic, filled with both love and conflict, while Bernstein’s reimagination transports the listener to 1950s Upper West Side Manhattan and infuses Puerto Rican–inspired dance music.

-The concert will also feature a newly commissioned work for orchestra by Brisbane-based composer, Joe Twist.
+The concert will also feature the world premiere of Pulse by Brisbane-based composer, Joe Twist.

 CONDUCTOR: David Law